 In the same window in the Pages Placement and Scaling section, change the Type to Tile large Pages.

 In the preview on the right hand side of the window you will see how your original page is now split so that it can be placed on the smaller sheets of paper.

 Depending on the page/sheet size you have and are printing to, changes to the Page Zoom and Overlap settings might be necessary.
 The following section reviews a case where those are needed.

 Sometimes you will need to scale the print but it will still not fit on the available paper for your device.
 In such cases you can still use the Tile Large Pages scaling option, and then fine tune the print job with the zoom and overlap settings.

-The above image shows an architectural drawing which needs to be printed with an alternate Page Zoom on A4 sheets of paper.
+The above image shows a page being printed with an alternate Page Zoomon Letter size sheets of paper.
 An Overlap is selected so that the printed sheets of paper can be easily "glued" together to form the final result.
 The above image also shows a Composite View of the original page as it would be split on the sheets of paper.
 The Composite/Normal View mode can be activated from a button in the lower right corner of the preview window, above the Cancel button.